ptavaressilva/ALPD/README.md

 ## Prediction with pretained model

-A prediction was made with YOLOv5s out of the box (see noteblook 03).
-As YOLOv5 was pretrained with COCO, it recognizes the vehicle classes in that dataset, but not the license plates.
+A prediction was made with YOLOv5s out of the box (see [03 Yolo v5 prediction](03\ Yolo\ v5\ prediction.ipynb')).
+This model was pretrained with COCO and recognizes the vehicle classes in that dataset, but not the license plates.

 The COCO vehicle clases are:

 ![COCO vehicle clases](img/COCO_vehicles.png)

-The dataset created for this project has a new class called `license_plate`, as well as the COCO clases considered relevant for our purposes (car, truck and bus).
+The dataset created for this project is annotated with a new class called `license_plate`, as well as the COCO clases considered relevant for our purposes (car, truck and bus).

+## Neptune setup

+In order to track experiments and save artifacts with Neptune, first create an account at Neptune.ai and then a project.
+Once the project is created, get the correspoding values for `neptune_project`and `neptune_api_token`.

+We will use [IPython Secrets](https://ipython-secrets.readthedocs.io/en/latest/) to keep the secrets secure and make it possible to use them safely in Jupyter notebooks.

+When you run the [05 Train YOLOv5s](05\ Train\ YOLOv5s.ipynb) notebook for the first time it will ask you to input the two values.
+IPython Secrets will store then in your computer's keyring and you can use them in the notebook after that without having to type them in again.

 ## Next steps

 This project is ongoing.
 The next steps are:

-1. Setup Neptune.ai for experiment logging and artifact registry.
+1. Complete the setup of Neptune.ai for experiment logging and artifact registry.
 2. Convert the CVAT output from Yolo v1.1 format to the format required by YOLOv5.
 3. Train YOLOv5s with a smaller set of 200 training images, in order to test the training setup.